-The Liberal Arts Traditionwith Dr. Kevin Clark & Ravi Jain
+The Liberal Arts Traditionwith Dr. Kevin Clark and Ravi Jain

-The course is based on the The Liberal Arts Tradition by Kevin Clark and Ravi Jain.
-We highly recommend reading the text in conjunction with this course.
+Note: This course is based on the first edition of The Liberal Arts Tradition by Dr. Kevin Clark and Ravi Scott Jain, but still thoroughly communicates their key insights.
+We also highly recommend reading their revised edition of this text in conjunction with this course.

-This course follows the organizational theme of the book The Liberal Arts Tradition by Dr. Kevin Clark and Ravi Jain.
+Note: This course follows the organizational theme of the first edition of The Liberal Arts Tradition by Dr. Kevin Clark and Ravi Scott Jain.
 Corresponding readings from this text are listed within each lesson.

 - Lesson 1: Introduction to the Liberal Arts Tradition